 And find it we did.

-It’s December, it’s raining.
+It’s December, it’s early evening and it’s freezing cold.
 I’m aboard my green metal-flaked Schwinn bike.
-I’m soaking wet.
 I’m fourteen years old, and my posse (my eleven year old sister Cheri and three or four other kids her age) and I are tracking an airplane that is doomed to crash less than 200 yards in front of us.

 Under the direction of PDX, flight 173 began to circle at about 5,000 feet in a triangular pattern twenty miles southeast of the airport.